 - Leading Community Change (Fall, 4 credits)

-- Collaborative Leadership: Local Communities (Winter, 2 credits)
+- Collaborative Leadership: Local Perspectives (Winter, 2 credits)

-- Collaborative Leadership: Global Communities (Spring, 2 credits)
+- Collaborative Leadership: Global Perspectives (Spring, 2 credits)

 - Community Change Initiative (Year-long group service project)